stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 ## Overview of running remote jobs

-DSC uses an additional configuration file and two command options (`--host` and `--to-host`) to run on a remote system.

-DSC facilicates two approaches to running remote tasks:
+DSC uses `--host` option to specify a configuration file for setting up computing environments, including HPC cluster.

-1. "On Host": Log in to the remote computing system ("the host"), and run DSC with `--host` argument.
-When configured properly, DSC will automatically submit jobs to the job scheduling system on the host.
+With proper configurations DSC will automatically submit to the job scheduling system on the HPC to run benchmark.

-2. "Local Host": Run DSC from local computer with additional folders to be synced to the host specified by `--to-host` option.
-The local computer will serve as the job dispatcher and job monitor.
-This provides a way to run on hosts whose headnode cannot execute long running `dsc` process and/or whose compute nodes cannot be used to submit jobs.

 Under the hood, DSC configures all modules and converts them to [`SoS`][sos-docs] tasks.
 Interested readers may refer to [this page][sos-docs-remote-exec] for implementation details.

-*Note to RCC users at the University of Chicago:* It is recommended to use the "On Host" mode.

-## Job configuration template and command options

-Using a template and in combination with the command options, DSC allows users to configure job submission and the resource requirements for the jobs.

-Using command options, users can:

-1. Submit the entire benchmark.

-2. Automatically upload required files to the host for benchmarking (when `--to-host` is used).

-Users can also use SoS utility tools to manage jobs.
-See below for a brief discussion of a few SoS utility commands with examples.

 ## Basic configuration example